fjvallarino/monomer/tasks.md

   - Fix dialog not generating RenderOnce
   - Review composite initialization.
 View creation can be moved to init
     - Check if passing model directly is still correct
+  - Test nested composites
+  - Can _wiChildren be removed from Widget and only be kept in Container?
   - Fix selectOnBlur for dropdown
-  - Test nested composites
   - Set focus on ButtonDown, not Click
   - ZStack should set _weIsTopLayer based on used space
+  - Image
+    - Can performance be improved?
+Use sbt functions?
+    - Does adding function to return imgData from Renderer make sense?
+Replace imageExists?
   - Restore focus to previous widget when zstack changes (dialog situation)
     - Also think about not losing focus because of click (when onlyTopFocusable is active)
   - Further textField improvements